 Ultimately keep on producing great content and valuable show for your users and networks will find you.

-- Most expensive ads are mid-roll ads – 60 second clips in the middle of the show
+- The most expensive ads are mid-roll ads – 60-second clips in the middle of the show (c.a. $25 CPM),

 - Dynamically-inserted ads can be well-targeted but are less effective